cytoscape/cytoscape-manual/docs/index.rst

 TOC
 ===

-My intro section should be below ... because of intro
+My intro section should be below ... because of intro and Preamble

 .. toctree::
    :glob:

    intro
+   Chapter_1_Preamble